 Outdoor spaces on Eric

 So take a look at what is in your area that you could do.
-We have (and continue to) update and expand on outdoor spaces.
+We have updated (and continue to do so) and expand on outdoor spaces.
 You can find ideas on beaches to feed that yearning you might have to see sea and open expanses of sandy stretches.
 We’ve made sure there are forests for you to peruse through, some with river walks, some with cycle ways, others are just pure nature reserves with undulating paths through trees, streams and fields.
 If you have ideas of the kind of things that could be featured on the website then let us know!
 We love haring about ideas.
 It’s a time for renewal, to click refresh, or even shutdown and restart!
 You may be desperate to fill every moment you can with things that get you out of the house, or you may feel safer in your own 4 walls than anywhere else.
 But what is right for the people you know and love may not necessarily be right for you.
 So above all it should be about comfort and what brings you joy.

 What are your favourite things to do at the moment?
 What brings you joy?
 Leave us a comment below.

 Thanks to Singkham, Sam Kolder, Kordi Vahle and Rachel Claire for the photos!

 Please always adhere to government guidelines when going out and about.